Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 ## Compatibility

 It is not required to upgrade all endpoints simultaneously.
 There has not been a change in encryption or decryption.
-If a key ID header is present in a message received by an endpoint that does not know this header then it will decrypt the message.
+If a key ID header is present in a message received by an endpoint that does not know this header, it will still decrypt the message.

 ## Upgrade steps